sgkang/website/about/index.md

         <a href="https://earth.stanford.edu/">Stanford Univeristy</a>, U.S.A.
     </li>
     <li><i class="fa-li fa fa-info-circle fa-fw"></i>
-        More information about my role and activities can be found in <a href="https://enviro.stanford.edu/">Environmental Geophysics Group</a> and <a href="https://mapwater.stanford.edu/">Ground Water Architecture Project</a>
+        More information about my role and activities can be found in <a href="https://enviro.stanford.edu/">Environmental Geophysics Group</a>, <a href="https://mapwater.stanford.edu/">Ground Water Architecture Project</a>, and <a href="https://fastpath.stanford.edu/">Fastpath Web-based Application</a>
     </li>
 </ul>